Let’s Talk About The Look

 If choosing patterned braces, keep the shirt plain to avoid information overload.

 The same applies the other way round.
 Don’t look like a garden.

 Your aim is to look beautiful, not bountiful.

 It is very tempting to wear a pocket square that matches your tie.
 It looks nice when the tie is floral.
 But the key is to wear a pocket square that elevates your suit.
 So a matching pocket square should be avoided.
 If you are wearing a floral or patterned tie, wear a plain pocket square and vice versa.

 A lapel pin is also another way of adding some luxury to your look.
 But please, do not wear a pocket square and a lapel pin at the same time.
 It’s just too much.
 Unless you’re wearing a wedding brooch.

-Keep the country gent vibe coming with old world fabrics like a herringbone tweed, houndstooth or plaid; they lend a suit a more casual air whilst being suggestive of aristocratic luxury.
-A fashion victory, especially on a budget.
+Keep the country gent vibe coming with old world fabrics like a herringbone tweed, houndstooth or a plaid; they lend your suit a more casual air whilst being suggestive of an aristocratic luxury – A fashion victory, especially on a budget.

 Add a stylish pair of cufflinks and we’re nearly there… all finished off with a boutonniere of course; a carnation or rose pushed through the lapel hole (make sure your suit has one) being the most popular.